Federico Caffè: Early life

 Caffè graduated in Business Sciences from the University of Rome La Sapienza in 1936.
 After World War II, he spent one year in the United Kingdom studying at the London School of Economics.
 During that period, he came in contact with the Keynesian Economics and saw up close the policies implemented by the then Labour government.
 Back in Italy, he started his career working at the Bank of Italy, later becoming a teacher at the University of Messina.
 From 1959 he taught Economic and Financial Policy at the University of Rome La Sapienza, forming several generations of economists in what is the largest university in Italy.

 Career

 Caffè mentored several generations of Italian economists, many of whom rose to senior positions in academia, political life and public administration.

-In different capacities he mentored the former Governor of the Bank of Italy, and of the ECB President, and Italian incumbent Prime Minister Professor Mario Draghi, the current Governor of the Bank of Italy, Ignazio Visco, the planning theorist Franco Archibugi, the welfare economist Bruno Amoroso, the labour economist Ezio Tarantelli, killed by the Red Brigades in 1985 in the courtyard of the Faculty of Economics in Rome where they taught, the former President of the Italian Statistical Office Guido M. Rey, the former President of the Italian Statistical Office and incumbent Minister for Infrastructures Enrico Giovannini, the Economic policy's theorist Nicola Acocella, the neo-ricardian economist Fernando Vianello and economist of innovation Daniele Archibugi.
+In different capacities he mentored the former Governor of the Bank of Italy, and of the ECB President, and Italian Prime Minister Professor Mario Draghi, the former Governor of the Bank of Italy, Ignazio Visco, the planning theorist Franco Archibugi, the welfare economist Bruno Amoroso, the labour economist Ezio Tarantelli, killed by the Red Brigades in 1985 in the courtyard of the Faculty of Economics in Rome where they taught, the former President of the Italian Statistical Office Guido M. Rey, the former President of the Italian Statistical Office and Minister for Infrastructures Enrico Giovannini, the Economic policy's theorist Nicola Acocella, the neo-ricardian economist Fernando Vianello and economist of innovation Daniele Archibugi.